caseykneale/ChemometricsTools.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://caseykneale.github.io/ChemometricsTools.jl/dev/) [![Build Status](https://travis-ci.org/caseykneale/ChemometricsTools.jl.svg?branch=master)](https://travis-ci.org/caseykneale/ChemometricsTools.jl)

 # ChemometricsTools.jl
 This package contains a collection of tools to perform fundamental and advanced Chemometric analysis' in Julia.
 It is currently richer and more fundamental than any single free chemometrics package available in any other language.
 If you are uninformed as to what Chemometrics is; it could nonelegantly be described as the marriage between data science and chemistry.
 Traditionally it is the symbiosis of applied linear algebra/statistics which is disciplined by the physics and meaning of chemical measurements.
 This is somewhat orthogonal to most specializations of machine learning where "add more layers" is the modus operandi.
-Sometimes chemometricians also get *desperate* and break out pure machine learning methods - so some of those techniques are in this package.
+Sometimes chemometricians also weigh the pros and cons of black box modelling and break out pure machine learning methods - so some of those techniques are in this package.

 ## Tutorials/Demonstrations:
   - [Transforms](https://caseykneale.github.io/ChemometricsTools.jl/dev/Demos/Transforms/)